jxjo/AirfoilEditor/README.md

 # v2.0 beta

-The AirfoilEditor is on one hand a fast airfoil viewer and on the other hand a powerful editor to modify the geomtery of an airfoil.
-Forcusing on an airfoils geometry the principle of this app is: Don't do too much but do it really well.
+The AirfoilEditor is on one hand a fast airfoil viewer and on the other hand a powerful editor to modify the geometry of an airfoil.
+Focusing on an airfoils geometry the principle of this app is: Don't do too much but do it really well.

 Main features: